stackoverflow/novah/README.md

 # Novah Compiler

-The compiler for novah: a statically typed functional programming language for the JVM.
+The compiler for novah: a statically typed, functional programming language for the JVM.

 ## Roadmap